dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Docker image can be pushed into a centralized registry where other parties can easily pull it to their machine.

-There are several companies on the internet that are providing public and private registries.
-Docker a company behind the Docker project itself provides a public registry to everyone for free nad a private registry for a fee.
+There are several companies that are providing public and private registries on the internet.
+Docker, a company behind the Docker project itself provides a public registry to everyone for free and a private registry for a fee.

-I definitely recommend you to use Docker Hub if you need to make your images easily accessible to others.
+I definitely recommend you to use any of these services if you need to make your images easily accessible to others.

 Docker Registry is also available as an open source software, so you can set up a private registry relatively easily on your own server.